 Classical programming requires the programmer to specify step-by-step instructions for the computer to follow.
 But this approach quickly gets infeasible.
 Customer comments use a broad and varied vocabulary and structure — too diverse to be captured by a simple set of rules.
 If you tried to build manual filters, you'd quickly find that you weren't able to categorize the vast majority of your customer comments.
 You need a system that can generalize to a wide variety of comments.
 In a scenario where a sequence of specific rules is bound to expand exponentially, you need a system that can learn from examples.
 Fortunately, machine learning systems are well-positioned to solve this problem.

-Is the Natural Language API or AutoML Natural Language the right tool for me?
+Is the Cloud Natural Language API or AutoML Natural Language the right tool for me?

 The Natural Language API discovers syntax, entities, and sentiment in text, and classifies text into a predefined set of categories.
-If your text consists of news articles or other content you'd like categorized, or if you're interested in discovering the sentiment of your examples, the Natural Language API is worth trying.
-But if your text examples don't fit neatly into the sentiment-based or vertical-topic-based classification scheme available in the Natural Language API, and you'd like to use your own labels instead, it's worth experimenting with a custom classifier to see if it fits your needs.
+If your text consists of news articles or other content you want to categorize, or if you want to discover the sentiment of your examples, the Natural Language API is worth trying.
+But if your text examples don't fit neatly into the sentiment-based or vertical-topic-based classification scheme available in the Natural Language API, and you want to use your own labels instead, it's worth experimenting with a custom classifier to see if it fits your needs.

 |Try the Natural Language API||Get started with AutoML|